wtsi-hgi/go-softpack-builder/README.md

 Where:

-- binaryCache is the name of your S3 bucket that will be used as a Spack binary cache and has the gpg files copied to it.
+- s3.binaryCache is the name of your S3 bucket that will be used as a Spack binary cache and has the gpg files copied to it.
 - buildBase is the bucket and optional sub "directory" that builds will occur in.